Welcome to your Church's Mission Toolkit

 For help, contact: info@rannetwork.com

-Best practices for partnering with RAN workers: (PDF)
+Best practices for partnering with RAN workers: coming soon*

 Understanding the Church’s Role in Healthy Mission Partnerships